swaroopch/byte-of-python/basics.md

 ## Summary

-Now that we have gone through many nitty-gritty details, we can move on to more interesting stuff such as [control flow statements](control_flow.md).
+Now that we have gone through many nitty-gritty details, we can move on to more interesting stuff such as [Operators and Expressions in python](op_exp.md).
 Be sure to become comfortable with what you have read in this chapter.